isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 When using the command for retrieving DHCP6 host reservations, one can provide either an IPv6 address or a delegated prefix as the ``ip-address`` parameter.
 Please notice that this command does not take prefix length as a parameter in the current implementation.
-That's why searching by an IP address ``2001:db8:2:cafe::`` can return host reservations having delegated prefixes matching this search with different lengths.
-For example: ``2001:db8:2:cafe::/63``, ``2001:db8:2:cafe::/64`` etc.
+Thus, searching by an IP address ``2001:db8:2:cafe::`` can return host reservations with delegated prefixes of different lengths matching this search.
+For example: ``2001:db8:2:cafe::/63``, ``2001:db8:2:cafe::/64``, etc.
 Please consider the example below:

 ::